-If you would like to speak to someone immediately or outside business hours about something not life-threatening, these helplines are available 24/7 and cover physical health, mental health, dementia support and digital skills.
+If you would like to speak to someone immediately or outside business hours about something not life-threatening, the helplines below are available 24/7 and cover physical health, mental health, dementia support, power outages and severe weather events.

-A 24/7 helpline available to anyone in Australia.
-You can speak to a trained Crisis Supporter over the phone, any time of the day or night.
+A 24/7 crisis support service.
+Anyone in Australia can speak to a trained Crisis Support Worker over the phone or online, any time of the day or night.

-A nationwide service providing 24/7 telephone and online counselling to people affected by suicide.
+A free nationwide service providing 24/7 telephone and online counselling to people affected by suicide.

-A 24/7 counselling helpline for Veterans and their families.
+A free and confidential 24/7 counselling helpline for veterans and their families.

-A 24/7 helpline and mobile clinical support and assistance for dementia-related challenging behaviours.
-This service supports the carer and care recipient and it is available in all regions of Queensland.
+A 24/7 advisory service and specialist mobile clinical support for challenging dementia-related behaviours.
+This service supports people with a dementia diagnosis, their carers and health professionals in all regions of Queensland.

-A 24/7 phone service that can help you arrange emergency respite.
-They can also talk to you about local respite and activities that may be available for you or your care recipient.
+A 24/7 phone service operated by Carer Gateway.
+Call for help accessing emergency respite.
 Emergency respite may take up to one week to organise.
 In an emergency, you may be able to get free or subsidised respite care.

-A free telephone service providing information and advice to people living with dementia, carers, health workers and aged care workers.
-This service also provides emotional guidance and government support information.
-Operates Monday to Friday, 8am–8pm.
+Dementia Australia provide a free 24/7 telephone service providing information and advice to people living with dementia, carers, and health and aged care workers.
+This service also provides emotional support and can connect you to community services and programs.

 We acknowledge the Traditional Owners of country throughout Australia, their diversity, histories and knowledge and their continuing connections to land, waterways and culture.
 We pay our respect to all Australian Indigenous Peoples and their cultures, and to Elders of past, present and future generations.